Skip to content

 Privacy is fundamental human right.
 Digital privacy is fundamentally a myth.
 While it’s possible to store data privately for personal use, that privacy is foregone the moment that data is shared with someone else.
 This is true even if encryption is employed.
 The problem is not in how the data is stored & shared, but rather in what data is stored & shared.

 The good news is that it’s possible to achieve full privacy in the digital realm.
 Such a feat requires a a fundamental shift to what we define as data apt for sharing.
-While the solutions to this problem have been conceptualized since the 1970’s, they have only became feasable in recent years, thanks to the advancements in computing power, cryptography, and verifiable computational models.
+While the solutions to this problem have been conceptualized since the 1970’s, they have only became feasible in recent years, thanks to the advancements in computing power, cryptography, and verifiable computational models.

 Zero-Knowledge Proofs (ZKP) and their protocols like zkSNARKs and zkSTARKs, present the most flexible, versatile and interoperable solution to the data privacy problem.
 By turning data into a computation, they allow for the representation of data in a manner that inherently preserves its privacy.
 It’s as intutive as it gets: if the data you are sharing is already private, then there can be no breach of privacy.
 It also means that the complexity and the cost of systems operating on that data is greatly reduced.
 The first solutions of this kind are already emerging.

-zkSafeZones builds on top of zkLocus and the Mina Protocol blockchain to solve a long-standing humanitirian problem of civilian casualties in conflict zones.
+zkSafeZones builds on top of zkLocus and the Mina Protocol blockchain to solve a long-standing humanitarian problem of civilian casualties in conflict zones.
 By enabling civilians to share their geolocation without revealing their exact coordinates, zkSafeZones allows for the creation of safe zones, where civilians can seek refuge without fear of being targeted.
 By having this data stored privately on a public blockchain, it makes it impossible for offending entities to deny the presence or knowledge of presence of civilians in an geographical area. zkSafeZones also provides a blueprint for the enforcement of the law, such as the International Humanitarian Law (IHL), by automating the execution of policies, penalties, and legislation via smart contracts.

 For more information on zkLocus and zkSafeZones you can consult the following resources: